SWatari129/project1/README.md

 ## Setup/Installation Requirements
 * [Click here](https://github.com/SWatari129/project1.git) to view the project on GitHub.
-* Here's the link to view the document on ghPages https://github.com/SWatari129/project1
 * Clone this repository to your desktop.
 * Navigate to the top level of the directory.
 * Open project1.html